Plaristote/twilidoc/README.md

 Howto
 ==
-The ruby script from main.rb harvest data from your code to generate a json file describing your project:
+The ruby script from main.rb harvests data from your code to generate a json file describing your project:

     ruby main.rb -i project.yml -o doc